-However, it is more common practice to apply them to bisque fired clay.
-They can be applied with a brush as a wash, or dipped.
+However, it is a more common practice to apply them to bisque fired clay.
+They can be applied with a brush as a wash or dipped.
 If you are dipping into the oxide or stain, make sure it is well mixed before you dip.

 If the powder is mixed in water and left to settle, the oxide or stain will concentrate at the bottom.
 As a result, when you dip the bisque in the liquid, the pores in the bisque will absorb mainly water.
 This stops the oxide or stain particles from being absorbed instead.
 As a result, the pigment layer is thin and washed out.

 Once the piece has been dipped, wiping the surface of the pottery will highlight its texture.
 By wiping, you are removing some stain or oxide from the raised surfaces.
 At the same time, the colorant in the recessed areas is pushed into the bisque pores.
 This intensifies the color and you get a good contrast between dark recessed areas and lighter raised surfaces.

 Alternatively leaving the stain or oxide with an even application will create an opaque colored finish.